 - a.
 Only third-party validated (vendor provided) tests may be used.
-Skills demonstrations, such as requiring applicants to demonstrate how to perform a task specific to the position they are applying to, are considered tests and are required to be validated.
-Contact Talent Acquisition to assist with identifying validated tests available through PreValuate, the University's contracted third-party testing vendor. - b.
+Skills demonstrations, such as requiring applicants to demonstrate how to perform a task specific to the position they are applying to, are considered tests and are required to be validated. - b.
 Prior work samples (e.g., portfolios and writing samples) may be requested and reviewed and are not considered assessments. - c.
 Writing samples and presentation assessments are not considered tests and can be evaluated using a scoring rubric based on predetermined criteria.
 To obtain a writing or presentation scoring rubric, contact your Talent Acquisition representative.